Motive unclear in 8 shooting deaths in Joliet, Illinois, after suspected gunman found dead in Texas

 Investigators believe after the shootings on West Acres Road, Nance then shot a 42-year-old man in the leg Sunday afternoon in the 200 block of Davis Street in Joliet.
 That man was the only victim to survive the shooting spree.

-While Will County Sheriff's detectives were investigating Bakare's shooting death, they began a search for the vehicle Nance was believed to be driving, a red Toyota Camry.
+While Will County Sheriff's detectives were investigating Bakare's shooting death, they began a search for the red Toyota Camry Nance was believed to be driving.
 When their search came up empty, authorities set up surveillance at Nance's last known address on the 2200 block of West Acres Road.

 Monday morning, deputies walked to the home where the Toyota's registered owner lived on West Acres Road, and when they got no answer, they went to a house across the street where a relative of the car's owner lived.